There are two kinds of tree protection in Islington:

 You will have the right of appeal to the planning Inspectorate if a decision is not issued within 8 weeks.

 Conservation areas are areas of special architectural or historical importance.
 You need to notify the council of your intent to prune or remove the trees within a conservation area.

 You must give us formal notification at least six weeks before you want to do the work.
 You give this notification via the planning portal.
 There is also guidance there on completing the form and what supporting evidence may be required.

-The information you will need to complete the planning portal application includes:
+Information to complete on the planning portal application

 - The address where the tree is located

 - The tree owners telephone number and email (where applicable)